dumkydewilde/consentcrawl/README.md

 |--no_screenshot   | Flag to not save screenshots |
 |--no_headless   | Flag to show actual browser windows |

+## In action
+First install Playwright:
+`pip install playwright`

+ And the Playwright browsers:
+ `playwright install`

 You can provide either a single URL or a file with one URL per line.
 `python3 main.py "url_list.txt" --batch_size=10`

-Or for a single site, showing the actual browser window

-`python3 main.py https://www.dumky.net --no_headless`
+Or for a single site, showing the actual browser window `python3 main.py https://www.dumky.net --no_headless`